EnisAksu/EnisScanner/README.md

 ## Installation

-1. Download EnisScanner.exe from the releases page of this repository.
+1. Download SCOUT.exe from the releases page of this repository.

 2. Obtain API keys for:
    - VirusTotal